Cuauhtlatoatzin/indigenous-peoples-history/README.md

 ## Cerutti Mastodon, San Diego County, California, USA (130 KA BP, ~128000 BCE)

-Again, this coincides with a glacial maximum, the first in the late pleistoncene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
+Again, this coincides with a glacial maximum, the first in the late pleistocene, according to Miller et al. (2011, Miller et al. (2005), and Kominz (2001).
+As we can see, in modern day Italy, there were ~400000 year old tools discovered.
+It seems there are plenty of examples in the "old world" of items that date to the pleistocene, so why is it so unbelievable that hominids could have already been present in the "Americas"?

 * [Magnani M, Grindle D, Loomis S, Kim AM (2019) Evaluating claims for an early peopling of the Americas: experimental design and the Cerutti Mastodon site.
 Antiquity.
 93(369): 789-795.](https://doi.org/10.15184/aqy.2019.14)
 * [Holen, Steven R. et al. A 130,000-year-old archaeological site in southern California, USA.
 Nature.
 544. 479–483 27 Apr.
 2017.](https://www.nature.com/articles/nature22065)